 (NB: Check the cathedral calendar for occasional service-related limits on visiting times)

-A few tips:
+A few further tips:

-- In addition to the views and roof, be sure to look at the other details on the cathedral building, such as floral stone carvings largely invisible to those down below.
+- In addition to the views and roof, be sure to look at the other details on the cathedral building, such as floral stone carvings largely invisible to those down below

 - Vienna offers plenty of alternatives should you wish more views of the city from above.
-Try these suggestions.
+Try these suggestions

 How to get to the North Tower

-See the information on St Stephen’s cathedral for directions and public transport tips.
-Once you’re inside the cathedral, head off to the left and up the side to find the North Tower lift and ticket counter.
+Once inside the cathedral, head off to the left and up the side to find the North Tower lift and ticket counter.
 You can’t miss it.

 Address: Stephansdom, Stephansplatz, 1010 Vienna